Skip to content

 The --previous flag is essential for debugging crashes; without it, you see logs from the current (running) instance, which does not contain the error that caused the restart.
 Record the last 5 lines.

-When you are done with the lab, you can uninstall the monitoring stack:
+When you are done with all three labs (Labs 7-9), uninstall the monitoring stack and remove all workloads:

 Terminal window